 The impact of suffering for Christians going through severe illness will often be softened, because fear can make it much worse, and they have eternity to look forward to, so they won't be troubled by the fear of death or oblivion.

 There are hints in the Bible that young children who die will go to heaven since they aren't old enough to be accountable for their actions.
-Whether this is so or not is uncertain, but if so, it would explain why God allows young children to die.
+If so, it would explain why God allows young children to die.
 It may also be that he foreknows that many will suffer more if left on earth; although it may be that his ideal is that they live and lead a life of godly influence on others, doing good in their communities, which the Bible instructs Christians to do.

-Suffering may also cause us to enjoy heaven more because of the contrast.
+Suffering may also cause us to enjoy heaven more because of the contrast, supposing Christian teaching is right and heaven exists.

 Similarly, on earth, someone who's experienced deprivation is likely to appreciate the things they get more than someone who has always taken them for granted.
 Someone who's suffered may be more greatful for good times.
 Someone who's had a scare with death may think of life as more precious and so take more delight in it than someone who's always taken it for granted.
 Thus, suffering can cause joy to be intensified.
 A man told me that several years ago, one of his grandchildren died at the age of three.
 He said he was very griefstricken for a while, but now, he has a deeper joy in and appreciation for his other grandchildren, so he doesn't regret the pain he suffered at the loss.
 In fact, he says that other suffering has made him ultimately more joyful at the good things in life, so he wouldn't trade in any of it.